mitric-lab/programming_theochem/src/03-molecular_integrals/03-overlap_integrals.md

 In this function, we have imported NumPy with the alias `np`.
-To convert the symbolic expressions into Python code with functions beginning with this alias, we setup a `NumPyPrinter`:
+To convert the symbolic expressions into Python code with functions beginning with this alias, we set up a `NumPyPrinter`:
 ```python
 {{#include ../codes/03-molecular_integrals/overlap_generator.py:setup_printer}}
 ```

-And finally, we can generate the python file with all the integral expressions:
+And finally, we can generate the Python file with all the integral expressions:
  ```python
 {{#include ../codes/03-molecular_integrals/overlap_generator.py:write_overlaps}}
 ```
-The path `'.'` stands for the location where you execute your python script.
+The path `'.'` stands for the location where you execute your Python script.
 You can replace this with any valid path in your computer to generate `S.py` there.